centreon/centreon-documentation/versioned_docs/version-23.10/api/clapi.md

 #### Del

-If you want to remove an ACL Action, use the **DEL** action.
-The Name is used to identify the ACL Action to delete:
+If you want to remove an action ACL, use the **DEL** action.
+To identify the action ACL to delete, use its name:

 ``` shell
 centreon -u admin -p 'centreon' -o ACLACTION -a del -v "ACL Action test"